-This is not easy to say.
+This is not easy to determine.
 The reason is that it depends on what you’re fermenting and how you’re doing it.
-For example, if you’re using a high-quality starter culture, you will most likely have much more probiotic bacteria in your product than if you’re not using a starter culture.
+For example, if you’re using a high-quality starter culture, you will most likely have more probiotic bacteria in your product than fermenting without a starter.

 - Fermented vegetables

-So if you want to really boost the probiotic bacteria count, then add a culture starter.
-It has been found that when adding a high-quality starter culture to fermented vegetables 10 trillion bacteria were found in a few ounces; that’s more that a whole can of 120 probiotic supplement capsules!
-You can add starter cultures both when making yogurt, kefir, and fermented vegetables.
+So if you want more probiotic bacteria, use a culture starter.
+It has been found that fermented vegetables can contain trillions of bacteria in just a few table spoons.
+That’s more bacteria than a whole bottle of probiotic supplement capsules!
+Amazing!
+Add starter cultures when making yogurt, kefir, and fermented vegetables.

 Can I overdose on probiotics?

 Overdosing is almost impossible.
 However, you can take “too much” in the sense of detoxifying too fast, also called a “healing crisis.”
-This is because toxins in your body need to be eliminated slowly.
+This is because probiotics promote cleansing of the digestive tract.
+That needs to be done slowly.
 Therefore, taking small amounts of probiotics several times a day is a good start.
-Then you can increase the amount as you feel OK.

 - increased gas